LTUC/amman-dotnet-401d2/Curriculum/Class08/Readme.md

 =====================================

 ## Learning Objectives
-1. Studetns will be able to succesfully write LINQ queries against a collection to extract data.
+1. Students will be able to succesfully write LINQ queries against a collection to extract data.
 1. Students will understand the use of a Lambda statement and how to join them with LINQ queries.

 ## Lecture Outline